perlsaiyan/abacura/README.md

 Launch with `abacura`.
 You can specify `--config /path/to/config.file`, abacura will look in ~/.abacura by default, but a config file is not required.

-If you want to build, you will also want to `pip install requirements-dev.txt`

 ## Usage
 The app starts in the `#null` session.
 You can use `@connect <name> <host> <port>` to connect to a MUD.